dkoehl/pmtodo/readme.md

 You should switch the Access-Settings of the Plugin, the Plugin should only be shown, when a valid Frontend-User is logged in.

 ### Multiple User
 The ToDo-App uses the common TYPO3 CMS Fe-User Management, every Frontend-User can use this App as his own Instance.
+You need an active FeUser-Session.

 ### Drag and Drop File-Upload
 The files are default stored in uploads/tx_pmtodo/